btracey/keyboardlayout/README.md

 set up is the symmetry. (), [], {} are all equally far away from the middle (querty 6). += also have a nice symmetry, as do pointer reference and dereference &*.
 It also makes @ and / more easily accessible.

-The repository currently only provides a .keyboardlayout used in OSX.
+The repository currently only provides a .keylayout used in OSX.